 Another tension exists between the demand for more housing in San Francisco and the impact - real or perceived - that new development can have on neighborhoods.
-To meet local and regional sustainability goals, more housing and greater density is required, but growth needs to be shaped so that it does not occur at the expense of valued San Francisco qualities.
-Community plans need to balance these factors to increase housing equitably while still preserving what people love about their neighborhoods.
+To meet local and regional sustainability goals, more housing and greater density is required, but growth needs to be shaped so that it does not occur at the expense of valued San Francisco neighborhood qualities.
+Community plans balance these factors to increase housing equitably while still preserving what people love about their neighborhoods.

-A final illustration is provided by the opposition between where housing opportunities, in a built-out City like San Francisco, exist; and where public infrastructure and services are already best provided.
-While the City's goal is to locate housing in areas that already have access to infrastructure and services, many sites large enough for affordable housing are often found in transitioning areas.
-In such cases, the

-City needs to seek equilibrium for housing opportunities by prioritizing increased infrastructure or services to these transitioning areas.
+Another major issue to balance is the relationship between housing and infrastructure The City's goal is to locate housing in areas that already have access to infrastructure and services, many sites large enough for affordable housing are often found in transitioning areas that require additional infrastructure.
+The City needs to seek equilibrium for housing opportunities by prioritizing increased infrastructure or services to these transitioning areas.